vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère
 > 1. "Hope is the thing with feathers that perches in the soul." - Emily Dickinson
 > 1. "When you have a dream, you've got to grab it and never let go." - Carol Burnett
-> 1. "Don't let the fear of striking out hold you back." - Babe Ruth
+> 1. "Do not let the fear of striking out hold you back." - Babe Ruth
 > 1. "The way to get started is to quit talking and begin doing." - Walt Disney
 > 1. "Everything you've ever wanted is on the other side of fear." - George Addair
-> 1. "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
+> 1. "Do not be afraid to give up the good to go for the great." - John D. Rockefeller
 > 1. "The harder you work for something, the greater you'll feel when you achieve it."
 > 1. "It is never too late to be what you might have been." - George Eliot
 > 1. "You must do the thing you think you cannot do." - Eleanor Roosevelt
 > 1. "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
 > 1. "It's not whether you get knocked down; it's whether you get up." - Vince Lombardi
 > 1. "Keep your face always toward the sunshine—and shadows will fall behind you." - Walt Whitman
-> 1. "Don't count the days, make the days count." - Muhammad Ali
+> 1. "Do not count the days, make the days count." - Muhammad Ali
 > 1. "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
 Lewis
-> 1. "Don't be pushed around by the fears in your mind.
+> 1. "Do not be pushed around by the fears in your mind.
 Be led by the dreams in your heart."
 > 1. "When the going gets tough, the tough get going."
 > 1. "Believe you can, and you're halfway there." - Theodore Roosevelt
-> 1. "Your time is limited, don't waste it living someone else's life." - Steve Jobs
+> 1. "Your time is limited, Do not waste it living someone else's life." - Steve Jobs
 > 1. "If you are not willing to risk the usual, you will have to settle for the ordinary." - Jim Rohn
 > 1. "What we achieve inwardly will change outer reality." - Plutarch
 > 1. "What would you do if you weren't afraid?" - Sheryl Sandberg